ferinzhyhalik/Quicksort_comparing/README.md

 # Quicksort_comparing

-Parallel vs Singular Quicksort Comparison
+Operation System UPH 2017/2018 Parallel vs Singular Quicksort Comparison

 ## What is needed

 * GCC

-##installing
+## installing
 1. Download quicksort.c and quicksort_parallel.c
 2. Make sure the file is can be compiled
 3. Execute file using  "./quicksort (samplesize).txt" or "./quicksort_parallel (samplesize).txt"